The circle is one of those forms we return to instinctively, in nature, in art, and, quite tellingly, in jewellery.

 Beyond the Symbolism of Circles Why Do We Love Them So Much?

-A preference for circular shapes is deeply ingrained in all of us from birth.
+A preference for circular shapes is deeply ingrained in us, and becomes even more pronounced in times when we seek calm, reassurance, and a sense of balance.
 There are 3 main possible explanations:

 The fact that we associated angular lines and sharp angles with danger while curved line evoke safety.
 Multiple scientific studies conducted since early 1900s have consistently shown such findings.
 As the ultimate curvilinear shape, the circle embodies all of the attributes that attract us: it is a safe, gentle, pleasant, graceful, dreamy, and even beautiful shape that evokes calmness, peacefulness, and relaxation.